| Title: | Tools for Analyzing IIDDA Datasets |

 time_variable |

-column name of time variable in 'x' and 'y', default is "period_end_date" |
+column name of time variable in |

-combined 'x' and 'y' data frames with optional filtering for overlaps
+combined x and y data frames with optional filtering for overlaps

 Get unique tokens from iidda metadata

-unique_entries(entries, metadata_search)
+unique_entries(entries, metadata_search)unique_entries(entries, metadata_search)

 entries |